oracle/fmw-kubernetes/docs/v20.4.2/content/soa-domains/create-or-update-image/_index.md

 You must download the required Oracle SOA Suite installation binaries and patches as listed below from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com/) and save them in a directory of your choice.
 In these steps, this directory is `download location`.

-{{%expand "Click here to see the list of installation binaries and patches required for 20.4.2 release:" %}}
+Following is the list of installation binaries and patches required for 20.4.2 release:

 * JDK:
     * jdk-8u271-linux-x64.tar.gz